DylanMeeus/springboot_jwt_blog/_posts/2015-01-26-auth0-new-pricing.markdown

 ### Introduction

-Today we are announcing our [new pricing](https://auth0.com/pricing), along with a new **free** and **full-featured** [developer plan](https://auth0.com/signup).
+Today we are very pleased to announce Auth0 [new pricing](https://auth0.com/pricing), along with a new **free** and **full-featured** [developer plan](https://auth0.com/signup).

 ### New Pricing

-Based on the feedback we received over the last few months, Auth0 subscriptions can now be tailored by:
+Based on the feedback we received over the last few months, we have modified our pricing structure to be much more flexible, allowing you to create custom packages that best fit your needs.

+Instead of fixed tiered packages, Auth0 subscriptions can now be tailored by:

-* identity provider types (Social, Social+ and Enterprise)
+* identity provider types: Social, Social+ and Enterprise
 * number of __active__ users
-* and optional features

-This model greatly enhances the flexibility of our plans, allowing you to purchase custom packages that best fit your needs.

-You can also commit for a year and get a month free.
+* optional features, such as premium support or guaranteed SLA
+* and we have also introduced a yearly commitment option

 ![](https://cloudup.com/clRcrHMWgSC+)

 ### Always Free for Developers

-We are also changing our developer subscription:
+The other key change is our new developer subscription:

 * it now includes **all the features** of the Auth0 platform
-* it is **not** time bound
+* it has **no** time limit
 * it is **free** for non-production use (up to 20 active users)

-Developers can now use the entirety of the Auth0 platform to test all the required use cases and move to a paid plan only when it is the right time to do so.
+No more trial period, when you create a free account with Auth0, you now get access to the entirety of the Auth0 platform, for as long as you need.
+You can test all the required use cases and move to a paid plan only when it is the right time to do so, typically when you go in production.

+The 20 active users limit is well above what we have seen in pre production developer accounts, where the active users are usually the developer herself, a few members of the team and a couple of test users; but don't worry if you are still developing and testing your application and you occasionally spike over 20, we won't block you.
 <!-- more -->

 ### How the new pricing works